Engineering Notes

 Reward machines slot naturally into several agent architecture patterns:

-Planner-Executor Pattern: The reward machine is the plan.
-The current machine state tells the executor which subgoal to pursue.
-When a subgoal is achieved (edge condition fires), the planner advances the machine.
+In the planner-executor pattern, the reward machine is the plan.
+The current machine state tells the executor which subgoal to pursue, and when a subgoal is achieved (edge condition fires), the planner advances the machine.

-Compositional Task Design: Complex tasks are built from simpler machines using automata operations (product, union, concatenation).
-A “coffee-making” machine can be composed from a “water-boiling” machine and a “cup-preparation” machine.
+For compositional task design, complex tasks are built from simpler machines using automata operations (product, union, concatenation).
+A “coffee-making” machine, for example, can be composed from a “water-boiling” machine and a “cup-preparation” machine.

 stateDiagram-v2